 This is my kind of soul food.

-The kind that’s fresh, filling, loaded with flavor, and doesn’t make you feel like crap afterwards.
+The kind that’s fresh, filling, and loaded with flavor.
+And that doesn’t make you feel like crap afterwards.
 Now that’s (healthy) livin’.

 I’ve made spring rolls before (<- yes, we have a cookbook!) but never with such an abundance of flavorful components and herbs.